Close Menu

 • Carousels

-Video content is especially important because X is investing heavily in video consumption and creator monetization.
+Video content is especially important, as X continues to invest heavily in video consumption and creator monetization.

 External Link Penalties